-Example: A donor works with a lawyer to create a will which includes language to give the Church the sum of $100,000 before (or after) having fulfilled the commitments made to the family stated in the will.
-The donor informs the Church of the relevant portion of the will by contacting the office of Stewardship and Development.
+Example: A donor works with a lawyer to create a will that includes language to give the Church the sum of $100,000 before (or after) having fulfilled the commitments made to the family stated in the will.
+The donor informs the Church of the relevant portion of the will by contacting the Office of Stewardship and Development.

 4. Charitable Gift Annuity (CGA) – A simplified agreement with a charity that pays a fixed percentage of income during the donor’s lifetime (or spouse’s lifetime) with the charity spending the proceeds once the donor(s) is deceased.
 Payments to the donor can be received immediately or they can be deferred to a later date as part of a CGA agreement.

-Example: A donor who is 78 has retired is wondering how to ensure steady income without fear of outliving his means.
+A donor who is 78 has retired is wondering how to ensure steady income without fear of outliving his means.
 He also has a number of charitable interests in organizations he has supported for years.
-The donor agrees to transfer $100,000 to one charity in return for annual payments of $6,500 (based on actuarial tables and interest rates August 2022) for his lifetime.
-The donor receives an immediate tax deduction of $51,458.
-The charity will receive the remainder of the annuity at the end of the lifetime of the donor, while annual income is guaranteed to be received for the lifetime of the donor.
+The donor agrees to transfer $100,000 to one charity in return for annual payments of $7,200 (estimate based on current rates, actual benefits may vary) for his lifetime.
+The donor receives an immediate tax deduction of $47,980.
+The charity will receive the remainder of the annuity at the end of the lifetime of the donor, while annual income will be received for the lifetime of the donor.

-5. Charitable Lead Trust (CLT) – a unique trust arrangement where the donor/family retains ownership of the asset, and guarantees to donate income from the asset for a number of years
+5. Charitable Lead Trust (CLT) – a unique trust arrangement where the donor/family retains ownership of the asset, and donates income from that asset for a specific number of years.

 6. Charitable Remainder Trust (CRT) – a structured arrangement that benefits a donor with annual income during the donor’s lifetime, similar to the charitable gift annuity.
 The Trust provides more features and options than the CGA, and is sometimes is managed by a third-party if more than one charity receives benefits.
 The proceeds of the trust are given away at the end of the donor’s lifetime.

-Example: A donor wishes to spend 5% income from a $500,000 investment portfolio, and likes the peace of mind knowing annual income is guaranteed as long as the donor lives.
+Example: A donor wishes to spend 5% income from a $500,000 investment portfolio, and likes the peace of mind knowing annual income will be received as long as the donor lives.
 The donor also wants a charity to benefit from it at the end of his lifetime.
-A remainder trust guarantees income ($25,000 the first year), provides a tax deduction based on the present value of the investment, and will not be included in estate tax calculations because it is being given away.
+A remainder trust provides fixed income ($25,000 the first year), offers a tax deduction based on the present value of the investment, and will not be included in estate tax calculations because it is being given away.

-7. Donor Advised Fund (DAV) – A dedicated account on which you can request checks to be sent directly to charity instead of writing your own checks with after-tax income.
-The Diocese encourages DAV established through its own Catholic Foundation of the Diocese of Nashville.
+7. Donor Advised Fund (DAF) – A dedicated account on which you can request checks to be sent directly to charity instead of writing your own checks with after-tax income.
+The Diocese encourages DAFs established through outside entities specializing in managing these Funds.

 Example: A donor has appreciated assets which she does not want to give right away.
-She can put the assets into a DAV managed by the Catholic Foundation or a financial services firm, take an immediate tax deduction, and avoid capital gains.
-Once the asset is transferred, she can request donation checks in the future with the DAV handling the administration.
+She can put the assets into a DAF managed by a financial services firm, take an immediate tax deduction, and avoid capital gains.
+Once the asset is transferred, she can request donation checks in the future with the DAF handling the administration.